l33tdaima/l33tdaima/p024m/README.md

 - You may not modify the values in the list's nodes, only nodes itself may be changed.

 ## Solution
+### Intuitive Approach
+Swap the nodes pair by pair, the trick is how to take care of the first two and returned header.
 ```
 1->2->3->4
 ^